EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Occult_Spells.md

 Additional Actions: No
 Range: Self
 Increases offensive penalty: No
 Description: You force necrotic energy to create a shield around you.
 On successfull spell test you gain Half reduction 3 status.
-On failed save you gain Light reduction 2 status.
+On failed test you gain Light reduction 2 status.
 For each spell slot above 1st you increase Status effect step of gained status by 1.

 ## Poison dagger